-Sometimes you may choose to tell your foster carer what you want or what you are feeling and they can tell the meeting.
+Sometimes you may choose to tell your foster parents what you want or what you are feeling, and they can tell the meeting.

-But you can decide if you want to go to the meetings or not - just talk to your social worker or your foster carer about this.
+You can decide if you want to go to the meetings or not - just talk to your social worker or your foster parents about this.

 These meetings are to check that things are going OK and that you are happy with your new foster family.
-They will also talk about other things like your school, your health and how long you will live with your foster carer.
+They will also talk about other things like your school, your health and how long you will live with your foster parents.

-Your feelings
+Your Feelings

-We want you to be happy with your foster carer and be able to talk about when you are worried, unhappy or happy.
+We want you to be happy with your foster parents and be able to talk about when you are worried, unhappy or happy.

-Whilst you are living with a foster carer you will have a care plan which says how you will be looked after and what will happen next.
+Whilst you are living with a foster parent you will have a care plan which says how you will be looked after and what will happen next.

-NB - If you don't think you can talk to your foster carer about how you feel, talk to your social worker or somebody that helps you feel safe.
+If you don't think you can talk to your foster parents about how you feel, talk to your social worker or somebody that helps you feel safe.
 This could be your teacher.